-Aloe vera, also known as Aloe barbadensis, has been a staple for thousands of years in many cultures around the world.
+Aloe vera, also known as Aloe barbadensis, has been a staple for thousands of years in many cultures around the world and there are many facts about aloe vera that need to be consider.
 Today, it’s used in lotions, ointments, creams, sunburn remedies, and cosmetics, among other things.

 Traditional uses for aloe vera include soothing burns, moisturizing skin, and healing small wounds.
 Many people even apply it to reduce the appearance of acne.
 Aloe vera offers a wide range of nutritional benefits that support more than just skin health.
 Let’s take a look at some other uses you may not know about.